 You should also consider where you’ll need to use your printer.
 Does it need to be hooked up to a computer to work?
 Can it easily be moved throughout your workplace?
 You should also consider if there are templates available or if you’ll need to create your own designs for things like GHS labels or lockout tags.
 Templates can save you a lot of time and give you a better finished product as well.

 While it may seem a little expensive upfront, an industrial printer is a one-time investment that will save you money in the long run.
-That being said, it’s still important to compare prices to make sure you’re getting the best value possible within your budget.
+That being said, you should still compare prices to ensure you’re obtaining the best value possible within your budget.

 If the price seems too good to be true, it probably is.
 Often the lowest priced items will break easily and have no warranty coverage, which can be a huge risk.